Submodularity in conic quadratic mixed 0-1 optimization

 \subsection{Comparison with inequalities in the literature}

-As seen in this section inequalities \eqref{eq:polymatroidUnbounded} give the convex hull of $H_D$.
-Therefore, they are the strongest possible inequalities for $H_D$.
+As seen in this section inequalities \eqref{eq:polymatroidUnbounded} give the convex hull of $H_\rev\D$.
+Therefore, they are the strongest possible inequalities for $H_\rev\D$.
 It is of interest to study the relationships to inequalities previously given in the literature.
 It turns out that for the case of a single binary variable, they can be obtained as either split cuts or conic MIR inequalities based on a single disjunction.
-The equivalence does not hold in higher dimensions as neither split cuts nor conic MIR inequalities are sufficient to describe $\conv(H_D)$ in those cases.
+The equivalence does not hold in higher dimensions, as in such cases $H_\rev\D$ is a disjunction of $2^n$ sets and neither split cuts nor conic MIR inequalities based on single disjunctions are sufficient to describe $\conv(H_\rev\D)$.

 To see the equivalence, we now consider the special case of conic quadratic constraint with a single binary variable $x$: